Andrewneteye4343/scDock/Tutorial/README.md

 Here, we mention some important arguments that users might want to modify:
 1. `Load_QC_max_mito` This argument defines the persent of mitochondrial counts cut off in subset().
 The valid range locates from 0 to 1.
 Default is 0.1.
 Lower cut off will remove more cells in the further analysis.
 2. `Load_QC_metadata_file` This path defines where to find metadata for grouping your samples (Optional).
 3. `Run_Integration_method` This argument defines the method in Seurat::IntegrateLayers().
-The valid value are "cca", "harmony" and "rpca".
-Default is "cca" (Optional).
+The valid values are "cca", "harmony" and "rpca".
+Default is "cca".
+Should be modified only if you intend to run integration (Optional).
 4. `Run_Integration_dims` This argument defines how many PCs will be used in the dimensional reduction analysis.
 Default is "auto".
 The default setting will use a proper PC number based on geometric Elbow method.
 Should be modified only if you intend to run integration (Optional).
 5. `Run_Integration_resolution` This argument defines the resoltion in Seurat::FindClusters().
 Default is 0.5.
 Higher resolution might bring more clusters in results.
-This argument is optional.
 Should be modified only if you intend to run integration (Optional).
 6. `Markers_Annotation_tissue_type` This argument defines the tissue type of your scRNA/snRNA data.
 Please remember to set this correctly.
 7. `Run_CellChat_group_by` This argument defines the group.by in CellChat::createCellChat().
 Default is "Celltype".
 If you are interested in groups from metadata.txt, you can set this argument with "sample_group".
 8. `Run_CellChat_ntop_signaling` Choose how many top signalings (detailed L-R pairs in each pathway) you want to explore.
-More signalings will increase the time cost for further docking.
+More signalings will increase the time cost for further molecular docking.
 Defualt is 5.
 9. `Vina_Docking_vina_exhaustiveness` This argument defines the exhaustiveness in AudoDock Vina.
+The higher value will increase the exhaustiveness of the global search, but also increase the time cost.
 Default is 8.
 10. `Vina_Docking_vina_cpu` This argument defines the cpu in AutoDock Vina.
 Default is 1.

 ● Start tutorial: